Xian (Taoism): Śūraṅgama Sūtra

-The Śūraṅgama Sūtra, a mahayana Buddhist manuscript, in an approach to Taoist teachings, discusses the characteristics of ten types of xian who exist between the world of devas ("gods") and that of human beings.
-This position, in Buddhist literature, is usually occupied by asuras ("Titans", "antigods"), but these beings are of another type.
+The Śūraṅgama Sūtra, a Mahayana Buddhist manuscript, in a borrowing from Taoist teachings, discusses the characteristics of ten types of xian who exist between the world of devas ("gods") and that of human beings.
+This position in Buddhist literature is usually occupied by asuras.
+Xian as portrayed here are of a different and contrasting type of existence in Buddhist cosmology to asuras.
 These xian are not considered true cultivators of samadhi ("unification of mind"), as their methods differ from the practice of dhyāna ("meditation").